abdulbahajaj/shopifyShopChallenge/README.md

 }
 ```

-### Retrieves all products with available inventory
+### Retrieves all products with available inventory.
 ```graphql
 {
   allProducts(availableOnly: false) {